Roman Cyprus: Roman administrative system

 The Cypriots were essentially peaceful; there is no mention of outlaws needing to be dealt with or crimes severe enough to need police intervention, there was no real policing force on the island for the proconsul to oversee.
 The closest thing to a police force was a hipparch in office in Soli under Hadrian's rule, but this seems to have been a temporary situation.

 Under the proconsul and the legate were the local councils; these were led by archons who were elected annually from among the members of the council.
-There were several other positions associated with the councils, but they are all local officials and not directly part of the Roman administrative structure.
+There were several other positions associated with the councils, but they were all local officials and not directly part of the Roman administrative structure.

 The quaestor handled tax collection on the island; he had a board of ten Cypriots in each city to help him with his duties.
 In addition to this force, there were publicani who would bid for the right to collect taxes in each region.

 The terms of office for the proconsul and the legate were staggered with that of the quaestor, that is to say the proconsul and the legate would see the last six months of the old quaestor's term and the first six months of the new one's term.

+List of governors

+This is a list of governors of Roman Cyprus, compiled from known inscriptions and surviving texts both literary and documentary.
+Until the reign of Diocletian, Cyprus was governed by a pro praetor with proconsular authority.